Dramatising Biography

 Inspired by our production of The Mountaintop, this practical short course will explore how historical figures are brought to life on stage.

 Director and facilitator Jo Rush will use activities and group discussion to unpack the building blocks of drama that turn real-life figures into the protagonists of compelling drama.
-You will be introduced to a range of classic and contemporary dramas that use historical figures as their subject and through research, writing, and improvisation, we will build our own concept for a new biographical drama.
+You will be introduced to a range of classic and contemporary dramas that use historical figures as their subject and through research, writing, and improvisation, we will explore our own concepts for new biographical dramas.

 No previous acting or writing experience is required, just a willingness to share and try out ideas.